flyingmachine/brave-clojure-web/content/concurrency.md

 and you don't have to bother with using any of the tools you just spent your time learning about.
 Clojure makes it easy for you to achieve concurrency here as well.
-In this section, you'll learn about two tools, `pmap` and the *core.reducers* library, which give you concurrency virtually for free.
+In this section, you'll learn about two tools, `pmap` and the *clojure.core.reducers* library, which give you concurrency virtually for free.

 ### pmap